-Domino Data Lab provides a comprehensive data science platform used by more than 100 leading enterprises, such as Allstate, Dell, Tesla and Moody’s Analytics.
-Since its launch in 2013, the company has grown to more than 90 employees and raised $40.6 million from investors including Sequoia Capital and Coatue Management.
+Domino Data Lab provides a comprehensive data science platform used by more than 100 leading enterprises, such as Allstate, Dell, Tesla, Moody’s Analytics, and Zurich.
+Since its launch in 2013, the company has grown to more than 100 employees and raised $40.6 million from investors including Sequoia Capital and Coatue Management.

 Marketing to a Technical Audience and Losing Resources